 Variable Name Question Number Questionnaire Text Section C: Resource Use During the Last Twelve Months DPHYEXM c3p1 [ASK OF ALL PERSONS] (Were any of these visits/Was this visit) for routine preventive care such as a physical examination (well-child if child <5) or check up?
 DRTNPRM c3c1 (Were any of these visits/Was this visit) for a routine check up for an ongoing health problem?
-MPHYEXM c351 [ASK OF ALL PERSONS] (Were any of these visits/Was this visit) for routine preventive care such as a physical examination (well-child if child <5) or check up?
-MRTNPRM c361 (Were any of these visits/Was this visit) a routine check up for an ongoing health problem?
 Section D: Usual Source of Care/Patient Trust USCRHLH d161 Did [fill NAME] change the [fill PROVIDER/PLACE] (you/he/she) usually (go/goes) for health care because [fill NAME] or [fill NAME]'S employer changed health plans, because [fill NAME]'s [fill PROVIDER/PLACE] was not covered by the health plan, or for some other reason?
 USCROTH d171 Which of the following reasons best describes why [fill NAME] changed the place (you/he/she) usually go(es) for health care?
 NOTE: Use second person for child and informant.
 Section E: Satisfaction/Risk Behaviors HAVBABY cc1 During the past two years, have you had a baby?
 ACNE cc2a During the past two years, have you seen a doctor or health care professional for acne?
 HDACHE cc2b During the past two years, have you seen a doctor or health care professional forvery frequent or severe headaches, including migranes?
 UTRNBLD cc2c During the past two years, have you seen a doctor or health care professional forIF FEMALE: abnormal uterine bleeding?
 ALCHPRM cc2d During the past two years, have you seen a doctor or health care professional for alcohol related problems?
-CATRCT сс3а Has a doctor or health professional ever told you that you had:[IF OVER 50 YEARS] cataracts?
+CATRCT cc3a Has a doctor or health professional ever told you that you had:[IF OVER 50 YEARS] cataracts?
 CATRCTX c3a During the past two years, have you seen a doctor or other health care professional for [IF OVER 50 YEARS] cataracts?
 DIABET cc3b Has a doctor or health professional ever told you that you had: diabetes or high blood sugar?
 DIABETX c3b During the past two years, have you seen a doctor or other health care professional for diabetes or high blood sugar?
-ARTHRS сс3с Has a doctor or health professional ever told you that you had: arthritis?
-ARTHRSX с3с During the past two years, have you seen a doctor or other health care professional for arthritis?
+ARTHRS cc3c Has a doctor or health professional ever told you that you had: arthritis?
+ARTHRSX c3c During the past two years, have you seen a doctor or other health care professional for arthritis?